 161 Aid Packages Airdropped Into Gaza As Famine Toll Rises

-Jordan, the United Arab Emirates, Germany, Belgium, France, Italy, the Netherlands, Denmark and Indonesia, joined the airdrop operation, the military said.
+Jordan, the United Arab Emirates, Germany, Belgium, France, Italy, the Netherlands, Denmark and Indonesia joined the airdrop operation, the military said on Sunday.

-Meanwhile, the Jordanian Armed Forces said in a statement that, about 106 tonnes of food and relief supplies were dropped during the operation.
+Meanwhile, the Jordanian Armed Forces said in a statement that about 106 tonnes of food and relief supplies were dropped during the operation, Xinhua news agency reported.

 The military began coordinating the airdrop of food packages in late July, under mounting international pressure as famine deepened in the enclave.